"Judith Adams and Gaynor Macfarlane: two of the safest pairs of hands in radio" Radio Times Choice

 Closure?
 The (his)story as prison?
 I prefer Opensure, growth and change.

-Excerpts from the live and theatre texts are available on this website, and full texts at their current stages can be requested from me or from my agent.
+Excerpts from the live and theatre texts are available on this website, and full texts at their current stages can be requested from me.

 Born Birmingham UK